MiKatt/openSTARS/cran-comments.md

 Notes on 'no visible binding for global variable' for (fixed) data.table column names are prevented by including them as utils::globalVariables.

+The examples take quite a while to run (> 5s) because they all contain the full workflow of loading and processing GIS files to be stand-alone examples.

 ## Downstream dependencies
 There are no downstream dependencies as this is the first release of the package.